johnathanvman/F6/index.md

 				if(unit(s[1]).Tags[0] == "Foxgirl" || unit(s[1]).Tags[0] == "Wolfgirl"){
 					Entrys.push("CDOM bites down on SUB's shoulder, she doesn't let go until the girl drops to her knees in pain!")
 					Entrys.push("CDOM sneaks behind SUB and slams her elbow between SUBSHORT's shoulder blades, knocking her to the ground!")
 					Entrys.push("CDOM leaps into the air and knees SUB in the face!
-She stumbles around with a blank expression until regaining her composure.")
+CSUBSHORT stumbles around with a blank expression until regaining her composure.")
 					Entrys.push("CDOM spins in the air before slamming her foot into SUB's face!
 CSUBSHORT barely manages to get back up.")
 				}
 				if(unit(s[1]).Tags[0] == "Froggirl"){